Consensus decision-making: Alternative to common decision-making practices

 Consensus decision-making is an alternative to commonly practiced group decision-making processes.
 Robert's Rules of Order, for instance, is a guide book used by many organizations.
-This book allows the structuring of debate and passage of proposals that can be approved through majority vote.
+This book on Parliamentary Procedure allows the structuring of debate and passage of proposals that can be approved through a form of majority vote.
 It does not emphasize the goal of full agreement.
 Critics of such a process believe that it can involve adversarial debate and the formation of competing factions.
 These dynamics may harm group member relationships and undermine the ability of a group to cooperatively implement a contentious decision.
 Consensus decision-making attempts to address the beliefs of such problems.
 Proponents claim that outcomes of the consensus process include: